SLVSHC7B December 2023 – September 2025 DRV8334

 Layout Guidelines

 • Minimize length and impedance of GHx, SHx, GLx, and SLx traces.
 Use as few vias as possible to minimize parasitic inductance.
-It is also recommended to increase these trace widths shortly after routing away from the device pin to minimize parasitic resistance.
+TI recommends to increase these trace widths shortly after routing away from the device pin to minimize parasitic resistance.

-• Keep BSTx capacitors close to their respective pins
+• Keep BSTx capacitors close to the respective pins

 • Keep CPH/CPL flying capacitor as close to the device pins as possible